jossemarGT/resume/RESUME.md

 ## Interests and Activities

 - Creating new stuff! (as code) @[jossemarGT](http://github.com/jossemargt)
-- GNU Linux (Debian/Arch/Open Suse) user
+- GNU Linux (Debian/Arch/Open Suse/Ubuntu) user
 - Technology startups and entrepreneurship
 - Research and development
 - Automate all the things!